WHERE TO START

-archaeology degree courses in the uk
+archaeology degree courses in uk UNIVERSITIES

 Choosing a degree course in Archaeology is quite a daunting task - there are 49 universities and colleges that offer it; and there are so many combinations to choose from.

 The starting place for UK degree courses is UCAS.
+Here you can check which courses are available and apply for your course.

-A search for archaeology degrees will take you to a list of 387 of them for 2011 in 49 locations.
+A search for archaeology degrees will take you to a list of 332 of them for 2012 in 49 locations.

 how to choose